Son Heung-min: 2019–present: Assuming the captaincy

 Son was called up under manager Jürgen Klinsmann in the 2023 AFC Asian Cup.
 He won a penalty and converted it into the opening goal in the second group stage match against Jordan, which ended in a 2–2 draw.
 He scored South Korea's first penalty, contributing to a 4–2 penalty shoot-out win over Saudi Arabia in the round of 16.
 His best performance in the competition came in a 2–1 quarter-final win over Australia, where he won a crucial penalty during the second half of stoppage time and scored the winning goal with a free-kick in the first half of extra time.
-South Korea once again met Jordan in the semi-finals but lost 2-0.
+South Korea once again met Jordan in the semi-finals but lost 2–0.
+The Korea Football Association later confirmed that, on the eve of the semi-final, Son had become involved in an altercation with Lee Kang-in after Lee and several younger teammates left a team dinner early to play table tennis.
+Son dislocated a finger as players separated them and played against Jordan with two fingers strapped.
+Amid intense public criticism of Lee in South Korea, Lee later travelled to London to apologise to Son in person.
+Son accepted the apology, acknowledged that he was not proud of his own conduct, and asked supporters to forgive Lee.

-On 9 September 2025, Son started against Mexico in an international friendly at Geodis Park in Nashville, joining current manager (then player) Hong Myung-bo and Cha Bum-kun in becoming the most capped player for the South Korean national team with 136 appearances.
+On 9 September 2025, Son started against Mexico in an international friendly at Geodis Park in Nashville, joining Hong Myung-bo and Cha Bum-kun as the most capped player for the South Korean national team with 136 appearances.

+Son played three Group A matches for South Korea at the 2026 FIFA World Cup.
+He attempted six shots in a 2–1 win over Czech Republic, but five of them were inaccurate, and the other one was blocked by opposing goalkeeper.
+Afterwards, he attempted a total of one shot while his country lost 1–0 to both Mexico and South Africa.
+During the team's game against South Africa, Son was benched for the first half of the game.
+This decision led to heavy criticism towards manager Hong Myung-bo which eventually led to Hong stepping down from the team.